donojazz/Crime/README.md

-# This is a website to house the crime details
+# This is a website to collect crime details files
 It provides a location to store html files